yushchenko/site/content/articles/0005_javascript_namespacing_pattern.md

 ### Namespacing Problem

-The simplest way to create namespace in JavaScript is to declare object variable in the global scope:
+The simplest way to create a namespace in JavaScript is to declare object variable in the global scope:

     var app = { ns: {}};
     app.ns.aFunction = function aFunction() (/*...*/};

 Looks a bit clumsy even in a small example.
-For a application with a hundred of source files it will make the code messy extremely fast.
+For an application with a hundred of source files it will make the code messy extremely fast.
-The problem becomes even worse if several files should contribute in the same namespace and you don't want worry a lot about inclusion order.
+The problem becomes even worse if several files should contribute in the same namespace and you don't want to worry a lot about their inclusion order.

-For real world tasks it would better to have a solution that fits the following basic requirements:
+For real world tasks it would be better to have a solution that fits the following basic requirements:

 *   Concise and readable syntax without duplication of namespace name;
 *   Ability to add members to the same namespace in several files;